privatenumber/minification-benchmarks/README.md

 | 13. [babel-minify](packages/minifiers/minifiers/babel-minify.ts) <sub title="Failed: Failed to find JSON start:<br>[baseline-browser-mapping] The data in this module is over two months old.
 To ensure accurate Baseline data, please update: `npm i baseline-browser-mapping@latest -D`">❌ Failed to find </sub> | ❌ | ❌&nbsp; | - |
 </div>

-@swc/core takes best overall balance at 8,186 minzipped bytes, while uglify-js edges it out for the smallest output (8,177 minzipped) at 151x its speed cost. oxc-minify is the fastest at about 2.8 ms with nearly identical compression, making it the pragmatic pick here. babel-minify failed at an unrecorded stage with a baseline-browser-mapping data error.
+uglify-js produced both the smallest minified output (22,641 bytes, 58% gzip reduction) but took the longest among the JavaScript tools at roughly 420 ms on average, while oxc-minify set the pace at about 2.8 ms with a near-identical 57% reduction. @swc/core was flagged as the best overall balance, hitting the same 58% gzip reduction in around 18 ms — 6.5x slower than oxc-minify but far ahead of terser's 71.4x and google-closure-compiler's 1139.8x.
+The whitespace-and-comment-only tier (@cminify and tedivm/jshrink) trailed at 43–44% reduction, and babel-minify failed at an unrecorded stage after emitting a baseline-browser-mapping update message.

 ----